Outpatient US Clinical Experience

 Performing physical exams under the physician's supervision.

 Writing or entering clinic progress notes.

 Have opportunities to research the literature to answer clinical questions at the point of care.

 Spending time with other healthcare professionals to understand their roles and responsibilities.

 You will receive regular feedback on your performance.

 You may have an opportunity to attend an occasional conference at DMC/Huron Valley Hospital.

-Who should consider this rotation: International medical graduates (IMGs) and students seeking hands-on patient care experience in Internal Medicine; IMGs seeking careers in family medicine, internal medicine, or other specialties.
+Who should consider this rotation: International medical graduates (IMGs) and students seeking US clinical experience in Internal Medicine; IMGs seeking careers in family medicine, internal medicine, or other specialties.